Homemade Kielbasa: Easy Recipe

 Nothing compares to the taste and texture of homemade Kielbasa.
 Maybe it’s the fresh garlic, herbs and spices used, or the time, care and love cooks put into it when we are making kielbasa for family and friends.
 It might also be the unique ingredients and flavors imbued in the recipes for kielbasa developed in the old country and passed down from one generation to another until it finally arrives at our table.
 Whatever it is, this recipe for homemade kielbasa will have your taste buds jumping for joy.

 Preparing the unique combination of roughly chopped, perfectly seasoned pork, ground beef, herbs and spices by hand, stuffing them into natural pork casing and using a live fire to smoke them produces sausages with a meaty, smoky taste, coarse texture and distinctive snap when you bite into them.
 Eating this traditional kielbasa transports me to a simpler time when my Polish ancestors regularly gathered around a communal table and shared the sustenance, stories and traditions that helped to keep them strong, united and able to face anything the world threw at them.
+Don't worry if this is your first time, this kielbasa recipe is easy enough for you to create a delicious dish.

-In Poland, kielbasa is a generic word for sausage, but this homemade kielbasa is light years away from generic.
+In Poland, kielbasa is a generic word for sausage, but this homemade kielbasa is light years away from generic. and everything but your simple sausage making.

-What You Will Need For This Recipe
+What You Will Need For This Kielbasa Recipe

 This is a recipe for making 50 pounds of kielbasa.
 That produces about 45 of the tasty Polish sausages.
 This is enough for a holiday feast for a large group of family members and friends.
 Most of these ingredients are available at any good supermarket.
 You may have to make a special trip to your favorite butcher shop to get the rough cut pork butt, ground chuck and pork casings.
 If you plan to smoke the kielbasa rather than eating it fresh, you can add Cure #1 and leave out the mustard seed.
 When I used this recipe to make homemade kielbasa, I used the mustard seed even though I planned to smoke the sausages.
 It was great and many of the guests asked for the recipe I used.